retentioneering/retentioneering-tools/docs/source/user_guides/stattests.rst

     array([315196393, 443659932, 865093748, ..., 965024600, 831491833,
            962761227])

-Optionally, we cat define the names of the groups to be display in the method output with the ``group_names`` argument.
+Optionally, we can define the names of the groups to be display in the method output with the ``group_names`` argument.

 Let us say we are interested in the proportion of ``cart`` events in a user's path.
 So the ``func`` parameter will look like this: